Gudea cylinders: Cylinder A

 Cylinder A opens on a day in the distant past when destinies were determined with Enlil, the highest god in the Sumerian pantheon, in session with the Divine Council and looking with admiration at his son Ningirsu (another name for Ninurta) and his city, Lagash.

 Ningirsu responds that his governor will build a temple dedicated to great accomplishments.
 Gudea is then sent a dream where a giant man – with wings, a crown, and two lions – commanded him to build the E-ninnu temple.
 Two figures then appear: a woman holding a gold stylus, and a hero holding a lapis lazuli tablet on which he drew the plan of a house.
 The hero placed bricks in a brick mold and carrying basket, in front of Gudea – while a donkey gestured impatiently with its hoof.
 After waking, Gudea could not understand the dream so traveled to visit the goddess Nanse by canal for interpretation of the oracle.
 Gudea stops at several shrines on the route to make offerings to various other deities.
 Nanse explains that the giant man is her brother Ningirsu, and the woman with the golden stylus is Nisaba goddess of writing, directing him to lay out the temple astronomically aligned with the "holy stars".
 The hero is Nindub an architect-god surveying the plan of the temple.
 The donkey was supposed to represent Gudea himself, eager to get on with the building work.

-Nanse instructs Gudea to build Ningirsu – a decorated chariot with emblem, weapons, and drums, which he does and takes into the temple with "Ushumgalkalama", his minstrel or harp (bull-shaped harp sound-box pictured).
+Nanse instructs Gudea to build Ningirsu – a decorated chariot with emblem, weapons, and drums, which he does and takes into the temple with balaĝ-instrument, ušumgal- kalam-ma, "Dragon of the Land".
 He is rewarded with Ningirsu's blessing and a second dream where he is given more detailed instructions of the structure.
 Gudea then instructs the people of Lagash and gives judgement on the city with a 'code of ethics and morals'.
 Gudea takes to the work zealously and measures the building site, then lays the first brick in a festive ritual.
 Materials for the construction are brought from over a wide area including Susa, Elam, Magan Meluhha and Lebanon.
 Cedars of Lebanon are apparently floated down from Lebanon on the Euphrates and the "Iturungal" canal to Girsu.

 He is then sent a third dream revealing the different form and character of the temples.
 The construction of the structure is then detailed with the laying of the foundations, involving participation from the Anunnaki including Enki, Nanse, and Bau.
 Different parts of the temple are described along with its furnishings and the cylinder concludes with a hymn of praise to it.

 Lines 738 to 758 describe the house being finished with "kohl" and a type of plaster from the "edin" canal:

 Thorkild Jacobsen considered this "Idedin" canal referred to an unidentified "Desert Canal", which he considered "probably refers to an abandoned canal bed that had filled with the characteristic purplish dune sand still seen in southern Iraq."